Student absences from classes may occur for a variety of reasons and may have a negative influence on a student’s academic performance.

 _______ Student must attend class during the appeal process.

 _______The department chair, in consultation with the instructor, will make the final decision on the appeal based on:

 - Review of the student’s overall participation and performance in the course and the student’s written appeal, which will include an action plan

 _______ Department Chair communicates student status with registrar and instructor during the 5 day appeal period.

-_______Registrar communicates with student, the student’s parents, the instructor, the advisor and the department chair in the appeal process.
+_______Registrar communicates with the student, the student’s parents, the instructor, the advisor, and the department chair in the appeal process.

 Multiple Administrative Withdrawals

 Any student enrolled in only two courses will be reviewed by the Academic Intervention Team unless the student’s initial plan included course load reduction.
-Students who begin a semester with 4 or 5 academic courses, and reduce their course load to two or fewer will initiate the Academic Intervention Team’s review.
+Students who begin a semester with four or five academic courses, and reduce their course load to two or fewer, will initiate the Academic Intervention Team’s review.
 This team will present a recommendation to the Academic Dean regarding continued enrollment for the student.